AbdallahIbrahim27/BoudyPilot-1.1/README.md

 ## ⚡ How It Works Step-by-Step

-1. User opens the Streamlit app.
+1. User opens the Streamlit app or visits the [live demo](https://boudypilot-v1.streamlit.app/).
 2. The app assigns a unique `user_id` and loads previous chat history.
 3. User submits a query.
 4. **Node 1:** Agent decides if online search is needed.